Division of Student Affairs > Student Services > Health & Wellness > Health Resources > Required EVERFI Courses

 At DePaul University, we care about all of our students and the education provided in SAPG will offer our graduate students and law students education and knowledge that will help them care for themselves, others and the DePaul community to create a safer and healthier campus environment.

-Both Alcohol EDU and SAPU have a Part I and Part II with a waiting period inbetween.
+All required modules have a Part I and Part II with a waiting period in between (27-30 days).

 Sexual Assault Prevention for Undergraduates - Part I will require approximately 45-60 minutes to complete and Part II will take approximately 20 minutes to complete.